MileHacker Logo

 • Politics: Discuss political topics with care, especially with strangers.

 • Gender/LGBTQ+: Indian society stays conservative.
-Solo women travelers may notice more attention.
-Being discreet is advised for LGBTQ+ individuals.
+Solo women visitors might notice more attention.
+Being discreet is advised for INDIVIDUALS from the lgbtq+ community.

 Resources & Support